geoscixyz/em/content/maxwell1_fundamentals/formative_laws_and_people/faraday.rst

 		V = Wb / s
 ..
 TODO: parapharase this (I copy and paste wiki)
 This states that a change in flux of one webber per second will induce electromotive force of one volt.
-In additoin, Webber (:math:`Wb`) can be expressed as
+In addition, a Webber (:math:`Wb`) can be expressed as

 	.. math::

 		Wb = V \cdot s = J/A,

 where :math:`J` is joule (unit for work or energy).
-This shows that magentic flux indicates work done by unit current.
+This shows that magentic flux indicates work done by a unit current.

 Discovery of Faraday's Law
 --------------------------